-Newton's second law accurately predicts changes in the motion of macroscopic objects, but it requires revision for subatomic scales or for speeds close to the speed of light.
+Develop and use mathematical models of New gravitation and Coulomb's law to describe and gravitational and electrostatic forces between Plus HS+Phy.P3U1.3 Develop a mathematical model, using Newton predict the motion of an object or system in two dimensions (projectile and circular motion).
+Plus HS+Phy.P3U1.4 Engage in argument from evidence regarding that the total momentum of a system is conset there is no net force on the system.
+Essential HS.P3U2.7 Use mathematics and computational thinking to exp Newton's laws are used in engineering and technolog products to serve human ends.
+Plus HS+Phy.P3U2.5 Design, evaluate, and refine a device that min maximizes the force on a macroscopic object or collision. d predict the objects. n's laws, to wo the claim erved when plain how gies to create at any scale.
+4(p.
+113) Newton's second law accurately predicts changes in the motion of macroscopic objects, but it requires revision for subatomic scales or for speeds close to the speed of light.
 Momentum is defined for a particular frame of reference; it is the mass times the velocity of the object.
-In any system, total momentum is always conserved.
+In any system, total momentum is always conserved .
 If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by changes in the momentum of objects outside the system. (p.
 116) The application of science in making new materials is an example of how scientific knowledge has led advances in technology and provided engineers with a wider choice in designing constructions.
 At the same time technological advances have helped scientific developments by improving instruments for observation and measuring, automating processes that might otherwise be too dangerous or time consuming to undertake, and particularly through the provision of computers.
-Thus, technology aids scientific advances which in turn can be used in designing and making things for people to use. $\frac{2}{2}$ (p.
-32)

-Physics - P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.
+Thus, technology aids scientific advances which in turn can be used in designing and making things for people to use . (p.
+32) When opposing forces acting on a solid object are not in the same line, they act to turn or twist the object.
+The turning effect of a force depends on its distance from the axis about which it turns.
+The further the distance from the turning point the less force is needed but the further it has to move.
+This has many applications in tools and machines where a small force acting over a large distance is used to produce a large force acting over a small distance. (p.
+22) Physics - P4: The total amount of energy transferred from one energy store to an Energy & Waves nother duri ed system is always the same but can be ing an event. exam and are intended for ALL students to have learned by the Essential HS.P4U1.8 Crosscutting C oncepts & Background Information for Educators Engage in argument from evidence that the net change of energy in a system is always equal to the total energy exchanged between the system and the surroundings.
+Crosscutting C Patterns; Cause Essential HS.P4U3.9 Background Information: